agrc/palletjack/docs/README.md

 ### OBJECTID and Join Keys

 If you want to update existing data without truncating and loading, you will need a join key between the incoming new data and the existing AGOL data.
 Do not use OBJECTID for this field; it may change at any time.
 Instead, use your own custom field that you have complete control over.
-You will perform the join manually in the transform step with pandas by loading the live AGOL data into a dataframe, joining the new data into the live data, and then passing the resulting dataframe to `palletjack.load.FeatureServiceUpdater.update_features`.
+You will perform the join manually in the transform step with pandas by loading the live AGOL data into a dataframe, joining the new data into the live data, and then passing the resulting dataframe to `palletjack.load.ServiceUpdater.update`.
 This method uses the live data's OBJECTID to apply the edits to the proper rows.

 ## Error handling